VavaAntoine/CB11Assignment-ComparisonSearchTool/README.md

 # CB11Assignment-ComparisonSearchTool
 Hotel marketplace interface.
 Implementation  of comparison  search tool.

-The fulfilled requirements are as follows:
+The requirements that have been fulfilled are the following:

 1. A **search bar** that you can write within any text with **autocomplete capability** which returns the objects from entries.city.
 2. The button shows the results as different entries that come from the entries objects.